Columbus, Ohio: Landmarks

-Demolitions and redevelopment

-Demolition has been a common trend in Columbus for a long period of time, and continues into the present day.
-Preservationists and the public have sometimes run into conflict with developers hoping to revitalize an area, and historically with the city and state government, which led programs of urban renewal in the 20th century.
+Preservationists and the public have sometimes run into conflict with developers hoping to revitalize an area and demolish certain buildings, and historically with the city and state government, which led programs of urban renewal in the 20th century.

 Museums and public art

 Columbus has a wide variety of museums and galleries.
 Its primary art museum is the Columbus Museum of Art, which operates its main location as well as the Pizzuti Collection, featuring contemporary art.
 The museum, founded in 1878, focuses on European and American art up to early modernism that includes extraordinary examples of Impressionism, German Expressionism and Cubism.
 Another prominent art museum in the city is the Wexner Center for the Arts, a contemporary art gallery and research facility operated by the Ohio State University.

 The Ohio History Connection is headquartered in Columbus, with its flagship museum, the 250000 sqft Ohio History Center, 4 mi north of downtown.
 Adjacent to the museum is Ohio Village, a replica of a village around the time of the American Civil War.
 The Columbus Historical Society also features historical exhibits, which focus more closely on life in Columbus.

 COSI is a large science and children's museum in downtown Columbus.
 The present building, the former Central High School, was completed in November 1999, opposite downtown on the west bank of the Scioto River.
 In 2009, Parents magazine named COSI one of the 10 best science centers for families in the country.
-Other science museums include the Orton Geological Museum and the Museum of Biological Diversity, which are both part of the Ohio State University.
+Other science museums include the Orton Geological Museum and the Museum of Biological Diversity, which are both part of Ohio State University.